StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version of the package has primarily been tested on Mac OSX 10.11&12, Julia 0.5.0, CmdStan 2.14.0 and Mamba 0.10.0.
+This version of the package has primarily been tested on Mac OSX 10.12, Julia 0.5.1, CmdStan 2.15.0, Mamba 0.10.0 and Gadfly 0.6.1

 A limited amount of testing has taken place on other platforms by other users of the package (see note 1 in the 'To Do' section below).